creativechain/crea/doc/exchangequickstart.md

 ### Running a binary build without a Docker container

-If you build with Docker but do not want to run creativecoind from within a docker container, you can stop here with this step and instead extract the binary from the container with the commands below.
-If you are going to run creativecoind with docker (recommended method), skip this step altogether.
+If you build with Docker but do not want to run cread from within a docker container, you can stop here with this step and instead extract the binary from the container with the commands below.
+If you are going to run cread with docker (recommended method), skip this step altogether.
 We're simply providing an option for everyone's use-case.
 Our binaries are built mostly static, only dynamically linking to linux kernel libraries.
 We have tested and confirmed binaries built in Docker work on Ubuntu and Fedora and will likely work on many other Linux distrubutions.
 Building the image yourself or pulling one of our pre-built images both work.

 To extract the binary you need to start a container and then copy the file from it.

 ```
-docker run -d --name creativecoind-exchange creativecoin/creativecoin
+docker run -d --name cread-exchange creativecoin/creativecoin
-docker cp creativecoind-exchange:/usr/local/creativecoind-default/bin/creativecoind /local/path/to/creativecoind
+docker cp cread-exchange:/usr/local/cread-default/bin/cread /local/path/to/cread
-docker cp creativecoind-exchange:/usr/local/creativecoind-default/bin/cli_wallet /local/path/to/cli_wallet
+docker cp cread-exchange:/usr/local/cread-default/bin/cli_wallet /local/path/to/cli_wallet
-docker stop creativecoind-exchange
+docker stop cread-exchange
 ```

 For your convenience, we have provided a provided an [example\_config](example\_config.ini) that we expect should be sufficient to run your exchange node.
 Be sure to rename it to simply `config.ini`.